jasonbuechler/fosbox/background.md

 * https://www.talosintelligence.com/vulnerability_reports/TALOS-2017-0378

+`openssl enc -d -aes-128-cbc -k WWzift*v2 -md md5 -in FosIPC_E_app_ver2.x.2.43.bin -out 43bin.tgz`

+(Apparently, depending on your version of openssl, the default digest type changed, so you may or may not need the `-md md5` argument.)
 But wouldn't you know it, my old nemesis squashfs rears its ugly head.
 (But also a huge drop in comfort level rears its ugly head, as we're well of my usual trails.)

 ![firmware package decrypted and expanded](firmware-upgrade-decrypted.png)